go-delve/delve/README.md

 - [Upcoming Features](https://github.com/derekparker/delve/wiki/Upcoming-Features)
 - [Contributing](https://github.com/derekparker/delve/blob/master/CONTRIBUTING.md)

 Delve is a debugger for the Go programming language.
-The goal of the project is to provide a simple, yet full featured debugging tool for Go.
+The goal of the project is to provide a simple, full featured debugging tool for Go.
 Delve should be easy to invoke and easy to use.
 Chances are if you're using a debugger, most likely things aren't going your way.
-With that in mind, Delve should help guide you, and stay out of your way as much as possible.
+With that in mind, Delve should stay out of your way as much as possible.

 ### License